Taylor Potts: Professional career

-St. Louis Rams

 Potts went undrafted in the 2011 NFL draft and was later signed by the St. Louis Rams on July 26, 2011, but was waived on August 15.

-San Diego Chargers

 In May 2012, Potts was signed as a free agent and agreed to terms with the San Diego Chargers after a workout with the team.
 He was subsequently released.

 Personal life

 As of 2011, Potts was engaged to Erin Methvin, alumna of Lubbock Christian University.